 And here is that same angle of our kitchen today:

-Our new large kitchen was originally split into two spaces.
-The kitchen and the eating area.
+Our new, open-concept kitchen was originally split into two spaces – the kitchen and the eating area.
 Here is the eating area when we moved in:

 Here is the same spot in the kitchen today: